What is Interlibrary Loan?

 No. Some items just can’t be found.
 Genealogical materials cannot always be filled.
 Obscure reference items are sometimes impossible to fill.
 Brand new books are generally difficult to get, because most libraries have restrictions on lending out newly-published items.
 Some large academic and public libraries charge an additional fee, as well, which may be prohibitive.

-How long may I keep the book once it’s here?
+How long may I keep the material once it’s here?

 How much are overdue fines?

-$.50 per day.
-And please be aware we will call you about this item if it is overdue.
+Overdue fines are $.50 per day with a maximum fine of $20.00.
+Please be aware we will contact you in every possible way about this item if it is overdue.
 We are obligated to get these items back to their lenders in a timely fashion.

-What happens if I lose my interlibrary loan book?
+What happens if I lose my interlibrary loan item?